SIOS-Svalbard/SDMSInteroperabilityGuidelines/README.md

 The document has been seperated into several logical building blocks which can be further separated if required.

 ## Work flow
 The intention is to collaborate on the document using issues which are translated into pull requestsn (PR) when agreed.
 Major revisions will always require a separate review of the PR.
-In this context every modification should follow the process:
+In this context every modification should follow the process (assuming all contributors are members of the project, ask if not):
 1. Do a git pull to update your local code
 1. Create a new local branch using git checkout -b [name_of_your_new_branch]
 1. Make you local changes and commit using git commit